othercodes/technical-assessment-weather-console/README.md

 ## What we are looking for:

-* Use the language you feel more comfortable.
 * Don't use any framework, we want to see you code.
 * Pay attention about how your code is organized.
 * How you are reflecting the domain in the code.
 * We love clean code.
-* We love test, 95% of coverage will be appreciated.
+* We love tests, 95% of coverage will be appreciated but not required.
-* Logging support will be appreciated.
+* Logging support will be appreciated but not required.